 9. Auditor General may disclose information

-Despite section 91 of the Financial Administration and Audit Act 1985, the Auditor General may, for the purpose of facilitating a disposal referred to in section 6(1) and if requested by the corporation and any committee referred to in section 6(3) to do so, disclose to any person, or provide any person with access to, information in his or her possession or under his or her control.
+Despite section 46(2) of the Auditor General Act 2006, the Auditor General may, for the purpose of facilitating a disposal referred to in section 6(1) and if requested by the corporation and any committee referred to in section 6(3) to do so, disclose to any person, or provide any person with access to, information in his or her possession or under his or her control.

+[Section 9 amended by No. 77 of 2006 s.
+4 and 17.]

 10. Offence of disclosing information

 (1) A person who —